Costa Rica–Mexico relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Telegraph Exchanges (1931); Agreement on Touristic Cooperation (1980); Agreement of Cooperation to Combat Drug Trafficking and Drug Dependency (1989); Agreement on Air Transportation (1991); Agreement on Educational and Cultural Cooperation (1995); Treaty on the Execution of Criminal Judgments (1999); Treaty for the Recovery and Return of Stolen Vehicles and Aircraft or Matter of Illicit Disposition (2000); Agreement on Strategic Association (2009); Agreement on the Exchange of Information in Tax Matters (2011); Extradition Treaty (2011); Treaty of International Criminal Law Assistance (2012); Agreement on Development Cooperation (2013) and an Agreement to Avoid Double Taxation and Prevent Tax Evasion in Income Tax (2014).

 Transportation

-There are direct flights between both nations with Aeroméxico, VivaAerobús and Volaris Costa Rica.
+There are direct flights between both nations with Aeroméxico, Avianca Costa Rica, Volaris and Volaris Costa Rica.

 Trade relations

 In 1995, Costa Rica and Mexico signed a free trade agreement.
-In 2018, two-way trade between both nations amounted to US$1.3 billion.
-Costa Rica's main exports to Mexico include: software, computer processors and palm oil.
-Mexico's main exports to Costa Rica include: televisions, vehicles and avocados.
-In 2013, Mexican investments to Costa Rica amounted to US$1.5 billion.
-At the same time, Costa Rican investments in Mexico amounted to US$173 million.
-Mexico is Costa Rica's third largest trading partner globally.
-Several Mexican multinational companies such as América Móvil, Cemex, Grupo Bimbo and Gruma (among others) operate in Costa Rica.
+In 2023, two-way trade between both nations amounted to US$2.5 billion.
+Costa Rica's main exports to Mexico include: electronic integrated circuits, computer processors and palm oil.
+Mexico's main exports to Costa Rica include: televisions, vehicles, electronics, medicines, and food based products.
+Several Mexican multinational companies such as América Móvil, Cemex, Cinépolis, FEMSA, Grupo Bimbo, Gruma and Sigma Alimentos (among others) operate in Costa Rica.